 On Jan.
-31, 1895, Margaret wedded a second time to Civil War veteran William Oregon Rugh (1847-1935) -- possibly pronounced "Rue."
-Their nuptials were held in his home on 16th Street in Rock Island, Rock Island County, IL.
+31, 1895, perhaps not yet legally free from her first spouse, Margaret wed a second time to Civil War veteran William Oregon Rugh (Jan.
+31, 1847-1935), son of Henry Rugh -- possibly pronounced "Rue."
+Their nuptials were held in his home on 16th Street in his hometown of Rock Island.
 Reported the Moline Dispatch, "William O. Rugh invited about thirty friends to dine with him yesterday, and when all had assembled he sprung a surprise on them, calling on the Rev. T.W.
 Grafton to do a certain duty assigned him.
 The bride was Mrs. Maggie Baxter, who quickly became Mrs. Rugh.
 A sumptuous spread was done justice to, and congratulations were profuse."
 The bride was 14 years younger than the groom.

-Margaret and William together produced two additional children -- Mildred Rugh and Genevieve Rugh.
+Margaret and William together produced two additional children -- Mildred Pearl Rugh and Genevieve Rugh.